jonnieZG/EButton/README.md

 ```
 All handler methods are optional, and initially set to `NULL`.

+> **NOTE:** Trigger methods should be **short and fast**.
+Instead of running a complex operation in a handler method, rather use it
+> to set a flag indicating that a specific operation has to be performed later on in the code.
+This especially applies to attempting
+> recursive calls to the `tick()` method from within itself - which should **never** be done, because it will most likely end in tears!

 ## Minimizing Memory Footprint
 If the memory becomes an issue in your project, you can easily decrease the driver's footprint by disabling support for unneeded events.